Selected Handgun Detail

 Production

-Production of this firearm began in 2011 and continued through 2019.
-It was crafted during a period of innovation, with manufacturing primarily occurring in Turkey before assembly and finishing in the United States.
+Production of this firearm began in 2011 and continued through 2019, with manufacturing primarily occurring in Turkey before assembly and finishing in the United States.

 Market value